Emergency caesarean

 Emotional support after an emergency caesarean

-Emergency caesareans can happen very quickly and can be a traumatic experience for parents and support people.
-If you are dealing with difficult emotions after a C-section:
+Emergency caesareans can happen very quickly and may be a traumatic experience for some parents and support people.
+If you are dealing with difficult emotions after a caesarean:

 - talk to a midwife immediately after the birth about your experience

-- talk to your doctor, midwife or maternal child health nurse at any time, about how you feel
+- talk to your doctor, midwife or maternal child health nurse about how you feel

 - ask for practical and emotional support from friends and family

-If the caesarean birth was traumatic, it is possible to develop post-traumatic stress disorder (PTSD) or postnatal depression.
+If the caesarean birth was traumatic, it's possible to develop postpartum post-traumatic stress disorder (PTSD) or postnatal depression.

-If you have negative feelings about your birth, it’s important to seek help as early as possible.
+If you have negative feelings about your birth, it's important to seek help as early as possible.
 Your doctor will be able to guide you to the appropriate support.
-They may recommend therapy or medicines as treatment if you or they feel you need it.
+They may recommend therapy or medicines as treatment.

 Who can I speak to if I am not happy with my healthcare?

-If you are unhappy with how you were cared for, you should start by asking to speak to the team who cared for you at the time you gave birth.
+If you are unhappy with how you were cared for, speak to the team who cared for you when you gave birth.
 Each hospital has a process to manage complaints.
-You are more likely to be happy with the outcome when you deal directly with the people at the hospital who provided you care during the birth.

 Resources and support

-The Australasian Birth Trauma Association has information about caesarean section.
+Birth Trauma Australia has information about caesarean section.

-If you or your partner or support person needs support you can contact:
+If you, your partner or your support person needs help, you can contact:

 - Lifeline on 13 11 14